Magnacarter/tap_project_plugin/readme.txt

 Learn more at https://thewaterproject.org/

 This plugin is in no way officially affiliated with the charity.
+By using this plugin you are agreeing to [UNICEF's linking guidelines](http://www.unicef.org/about/legal_linking.html).

+**Development of this plugin is done [on GitHub](https://github.com/Magnacarter/unicef-tap-project-banner).
+Pull requests welcome.
+Please see [issues](https://github.com/Magnacarter/unicef-tap-project-banner/issues) reported there before going to the plugin forum.**

 == Screenshots ==

 1. Customizable colors so the banner will compliment your website.
 Choose placement in the header or footer.
-2. Example banner in Header
+2. Example of banner in the Header
-3. Example banner in Footer
+3. Example of banner in the Footer

 == Changelog ==